theboilerbuddy/boilerbuddy.github.io/_posts/2022-02-25-wsl2-error-system-has-not-been-booted-systemd-init-system-pid-1-cant-operate/2022-02-25-wsl2-error-system-has-not-been-booted-systemd-init-system-pid-1-cant-operate.md

 date: '2022-02-25'
 description: 'This article demonstrates how to fix the error System has not been booted with systemd as init system (PID 1).
 Cant operate.
 Failed to connect to bus: Host is down when using WSL version 2.'
 coverimage: WSL2_Error_System_has_not_been_booted_with_systemd_as_init_system.jpg
-tags: error-message, linux, windows, wsl2
+tags: error-message linux, windows, wsl2
 published: true
 posttype: article
 categories: article